 I was about to step on that snake near my Grandparent’s house.
-Thankfully, the man behind me, caught it before it bit me.
-Of course, we let the snake out in the middle of jungle later.
+Thankfully, the man behind me caught it before it bit me.
+Of course, we later let the snake out in the middle of the jungle.

 These are some necessities particular to travelling in India.
 At the end of the post, I have a checklist of all you will need while travelling in India, including these special items.

-For India, there are three associated plug types, types C, D and M. Power bank, plug and socket converters, and extension cords.
-Power cuts during summers are common in many Indian cities.
+For India, there are three associated plug types, types C, D and M. Power banks, plug and socket converters, and extension cords.
+Power cuts during summer are common in many Indian cities.
 So power banks and extension cords to charge multiple gadgets simultaneously are a must.